 WORKERS’ RIGHTS: BZIPPY is built on feminist principles that uphold deep regard for worker's rights.
 The heart of the company is our team of prefabricators, fabricators, kiln & glaze techs, fulfillment associates, and administrators; we prioritize their rights, needs, boundaries, ad labor as the foundation of the works we create.

-Bari Ziperstein Studio is looking for a full-time Technical Prefabricator seeking full-time hours, with the skills and abilities to work in a small but growing studio environment.
-The Technical Prefabricator must have a high level of working knowledge of the best practices for clay processes including rolling slabs, extruding, and mold forming in order to assist with the fabrication of high-quality, large slab-constructed ceramics.
+Bari Ziperstein Studio is looking for a full-time Studio Fabricator seeking full-time hours, with the skills and abilities to work in a small but growing studio environment.
+The Studio Fabricator must have a high level of working knowledge of best practices for slab-built ceramics in order to assist with the fabrication of high-quality, large slab-constructed ceramics.

-Applicants must have 2-3 years of slab construction experience - especially focused on the methods and equipment used to create parts for large-scale slab-built ceramics.
-This includes the slab roller, hump molds, and the extruder.
+Applicants must have at least 4 years of hard slab construction experience - especially focused on large-scale works or comparable.
 Wheel throwing and coil building skills are not transferable for this studio’s construction methods.

 Bari Ziperstein Studio is looking for a part-time Studio Fabricator of Smalls seeking part-time hours, with the skills and abilities to work in a small but growing studio environment.
-The contract for this position is temporary; November, 2021 - March, 2022 with an option to renew.
 The Studio Fabricator of Smalls must have a high level of working knowledge of best practices for slab-built ceramics in order to assist with the fabrication of high-quality, tabletop-scale slab-constructed ceramics.

-The studio is recruiting an individual with 2-3 years of prior clay and studio experience with the skills and abilities to work in a small but growing studio environment on a part-time basis from November, 2021 until March, 2022 with the option to renew their contract and grow within the company.
+The studio is recruiting an individual with 2-3 years of prior clay and studio experience with the skills and abilities to work in a small but growing studio environment on a part-time basis.
 This role is specific to the production of small tabletop units from the studio's production catalog.

 Applicants must have at least 2-3 years of hard slab construction experience on a small scale.
 Wheel throwing and coil building skills are not transferable for this studio’s construction methods - joined thrown works are considered.